Transaction Fee Mechanism Design: Main Results: Which TFMs Are MMIC, DSIC, or OCA-Proof?

-Two of the biggest differences between an FPA and the 1559 mechanism is the switch to a posted-price-type mechanism and the burning of transaction fees.
-The OCA-proofness considerations in our final two corollaries explain why it's important to make both changes rather than either one in isolation.
+Two of the biggest differences between an FPA and the 1559 mechanism are the switch to a posted-price-type mechanism and the burning of transaction fees.
+The OCA-proofness considerations in our final two corollaries explain why it's important to make both changes simultaneously, rather than either one in isolation.

 \begin{corollary} For every~$\beta \in (0,1]$, a $\beta$-burn FPA is not OCA-proof. \end{corollary}